yy6linda/synthetic-ehr-benchmarking/README.md

    - Feature selection
 - **Record-level readability**
   -  Clinical knowledge violation

-The evaluation for all metrics above uses Jupyter Notebook files under './utility_evaluation/', in which the intermediate results are put inline.

 ### Privacy
 We focused on three types of privacy attacks that have targeted fully synthetic patient datasets: attribute inference, membership inference, and meaningful identity disclosure.